 The legal issues that older adults face are often more critical than those problems faced by any other segment of our population.
 It is important for elders to know their rights and seek advice from a top rated elder law attorney in Los Angeles when they need it.
 Don’t wait until a crisis to find a lawyer who specializes in legal planning for elders.
-Contacting an attorney as you enter into your later years or as you begin your role as a caretaker can help you avoid aggravation and confusion down the road.
+Contacting an attorney as you enter into your later years or as you begin your role as a caretaker is important.
+It can help you avoid aggravation and confusion down the road.

 At McKenzie Legal & Financial, we specialize in the legal issues that affect elders and can help you prepare for situations that might occur.